aptos-foundation/registry-projects/README.md

         - Bi-weekly or Monthly milestones with clear milestone deliverables
             - Milestones check in frequency is based on project size
         - Resources allocated across each Milestone & underlying man-hour requirement
-### With all the above ready and at hand, you are ready to submit your Proposal in the following [TypeForm](https://aptosfoundation.typeform.com/TheRegistry)
+### Have all of the above documentation ready?
+Submit your Proposal in the following [TypeForm](https://aptosfoundation.typeform.com/TheRegistry)
 ---
 ## FAQ
 ### What to expect after the application is submitted?

 We will review your applications within 3-4 weeks.
 Once the review is completed, the team will reach out to inform you of the outcome of your submission and share next steps if warranted.

 Our team may at times reach out to request for additional information as part of the review process.
-Please ensure to provide clarifications where needed.
+Please provide clarifications when required and requested.

 ### What to expect when your application is approved?

-Once your application is approved, we will have a kickoff meeting to review the project plan, and discuss your application details.
+If your application is approved, a kickoff meeting will be scheduled to review the project plan, and discuss your application details.

-You will also be prompted to complete a KYC verification.
+You will also be prompted to complete a Know Your Customer (KYC) verification.
 Once that is complete, the Foundation will proceed in issuing the Project Agreement.

 ### Who’s eligible for this program?